Delhi Uber drivers protest after government crackdown

-NEW DELHI Hundreds of taxi-drivers working for Uber and other online cab-hailing companies protested in the Indian capital on Monday, saying the government's latest crackdown on their business had disrupted operations.
+NEW DELHI, June 8 Hundreds of taxi-drivers working for Uber and other online cab-hailing companies protested in the Indian capital on Monday, saying the government's latest crackdown on their business had disrupted operations.

 With the Delhi government determined to step up pressure on the companies after they defied a state-wide ban for six months, police officers have been using the taxi-hailing apps to book vehicles and impound them as they arrive.